jenskeiner/lintr/docs/project_plan.md

 ### Code Coverage and Exception Handling
 - Python's coverage tool has limitations in recognizing coverage of exception handling blocks
 - Solutions to improve coverage reporting:
-  1. Use `# pragma: no branch` comments to mark branches that are covered but not recognized
-  2. Configure coverage tool via `.coveragerc` to enable branch coverage and set appropriate exclusion rules
+  1. Configure coverage tool via `.coveragerc` to enable branch coverage and set appropriate exclusion rules
-  3. Write explicit test cases for each branch condition and error path
+  2. Write explicit test cases for each branch condition and error path
 - Sometimes remaining "uncovered" lines in exception blocks can be ignored if tests verify the behavior

 ## Future Scope (only for context, not a goal of current implementation)